Amani Toomer: Prime years: 1999–2003

 During the 1999 New York Giants season, Toomer became a starting wide receiver in all 16 games.
 That year, he broke the team record for receptions in a season (79), and his 1,183 receiving yards were the second-highest in team history behind Homer Jones.

 In 2000, Toomer appeared in all 16 regular season games (14 as a starter) for the Giants and posted solid totals with 78 receptions for 1,094 yards and seven touchdowns.
 With Kerry Collins at quarterback, the 2000 Giants team advanced to Super Bowl XXXV (a loss to the Baltimore Ravens), and Toomer started all three postseason games for the team.
 He totaled 10 catches for 135 yards and a touchdown in the 2000–01 NFL playoffs.

 During the 2001 New York Giants season, Toomer appeared in all 16 regular season games, caught more than 70 passes, and gained over 1,000 receiving yards for the third consecutive year.

 Toomer had the best year of his NFL career in 2002.
 He set Giants' single-season records with 82 receptions and 1,343 receiving yards.
-His eight receiving touchdowns in 2002 was also a career-high.
+His eight receiving touchdowns in 2002 were also a career-high.
 His total of 204 receiving yards against the Indianapolis Colts was also the highest total for a Giants wide receiver in a 60-minute game (two players had higher receiving totals, but both of those games went to overtime).

 In 2003, Toomer started all 16 games and had his fifth consecutive season with at least 1,000 receiving yards.
 He totaled 63 catches for 1,057 yards and five touchdowns.
 In the second game of the season, a Monday night game against the Dallas Cowboys, Toomer broke Frank Gifford's club record for receiving yardage.